Same-sex marriage in Zacatecas: Early bills

-The July 2018 elections resulted in the National Regeneration Movement (MORENA), a party in support of same-sex marriage, winning a plurality of legislative seats in Zacatecas.
+Reacting to the 2015 Supreme Court ruling, a deputy from the Party of the Democratic Revolution announced on 18 June that she would submit a bill to reform the state's civil and family codes to give same-sex couples the same rights as married heterosexual couples.
+A spokeswoman for the National Action Party immediately announced the party's opposition and condemned the Supreme Court ruling.
+The PRD bill was placed in the "legislative freezer" (congelador legislativo), having not even received a first reading two years after introduction.
+The July 2018 elections resulted in the National Regeneration Movement (MORENA), which supports the legalization of same-sex marriage, winning a plurality of legislative seats in Zacatecas.
 In late February 2019, MORENA Deputy Mónica Borrego Estrada introduced a new same-sex marriage bill to Congress, which she was hopeful would be passed "soon".
 Borrego Estrada called the heterosexual definition of marriage "a violation of the constitutions of Mexico and Zacatecas".
 The National Council to Prevent Discrimination also called on the state to legalize same-sex marriage.
-On 14 August 2019, Congress rejected the bill to legalize same-sex marriage in a 11–13 vote with 2 abstentions.
+On 14 August 2019, Congress rejected the bill in a 11–13 vote with 2 abstentions.